I heard this the other day, and I realize I’ve heard something like it many times:

 So many people don’t know the right direction for their work in the world, for their career or business.
-Not to mention confusion around how it fits in with what’s actually needed for the Greater Good.
+Not to mention confusion around how it fits in with the Greater Good.

 I have found ways that work, for me, and the way I came to it seems to also work for others, even in many different circumstances.
 We are finding ways to serve the Greater Good in our work, without overwhelm.
 I’ll explain.
 Continue reading